Course Planning

 Sophomore

-• 300-level courses are appropriate for sophomores with prior RELI coursework.
-Please consult with the course instructor or the department chair.
+• 300-level courses with prior RELI coursework.
+Other sophomores are welcome to consult with the course instructor or the program chair.

-If not completed previously: Asian Religions (RELI 111) and Judaism, Christianity, and Islam (RELI 113)
+If not completed previously: Asian Religions (RELI 111) and/or Judaism, Christianity, and Islam (RELI 113), though one or more may be deferred to Junior Year

 Junior